spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/3-manual.md

 |
 | `bash | wget https://repo.spring.io/snapshot/org/springframework/cloud/spring-cloud-skipper-server/%skipper-snapshot-version%/spring-cloud-skipper-server-%skipper-snapshot-version%.jar |`

-The Docker Compose file starts instances of the following products:

 ## Install Messaging Middleware

 These instructions require that RabbitMQ be running on the same machine as Skipper, Spring Cloud Data Flow server, and Shell.